Therapy for Chronic Pain, Fatigue, & Other Physical Symptoms

 So, can PRT help you?

-PRT only treats primary symptoms generated in the brain – it can’t cure secondary symptoms resulting from a structural problem.
+PRT only treats primary symptoms generated in the brain.
+It can’t cure secondary symptoms resulting from a structural problem.
 So it’s important that we talk through your chronic symptom history to gather the facts and collect any evidence that supports or debunks that what you’re dealing with are primary symptoms.

-This means that even if your symptoms are secondary to a structural disease, such as rheumatoid arthritis or multiple sclerosis, your brain is likely to do what brains do and, at times, fuel the existing symptoms through the nervous system’s fear response.
+That said, the mind-body connection is present and at work in each of us, whether we have primary symptoms or secondary symptoms.
+This means that even if your symptoms are secondary to a structural disease, such as rheumatoid arthritis or ulcerative colitis, your brain is likely to do what brains do and, at times, fuel the existing symptoms through the nervous system’s fear response.
 This is why it’s often said that emotional stress impacts our physical health, and can cause diseases to “flare up.”

 Chronic tendonitis